SCIENTIFIC DIVER-IN-TRAINING COURSES (DIT)

 Customized ad hoc courses may also be arranged through the office of the Diving Safety Officer by request, taught at LUMCON, at parent institutions of Consortium members, or combinations of both.
 In most cases a minimum number of participants will be required and requesting PI’s or institutions will be required to make local classroom and pool arrangements.

+Upcoming scheduled dives can be viewed on the Dive Training Calendar.
 Contact the Diving Safety Officer to for further information about Scientific Diver-in-Training courses.

 CONTINUING EDUCATION CERTIFICATIONS